YirimS/reading-notes/201_reading_notes/class_03.md

 # list

-In HTML there are aseveral different types of list.
+In HTML there are several different types of list.
  - Ordered List
     - this list uses numbers.